 - What is the average income for the different positions the program prepares people for?

 The range is very wide, but in general, starting salary is not very high... maybe $20,000 - $28,000 per year.
 Many companies may start people at from $12.00 - $19.00 per hour.
 This is not a great occupation to enter if you want to become rich.
 You should do this line of work because of your love for animals.
 Although, once you find your "niche," many graduates earn upwards of $50,000 per year...a few earn over $100,000 per year.
 While you may not become wealthy, you will have experiences that other people can only dream about.
 This program helps to fulfill dreams.

 The program is about 21 months long (approximately ~630 days).
 The program begins in August.
 Graduation is in May (a year and a half+ later).

 There are no days off - the students are responsible for caring for the collection of animals 7 days a week, 365 days a year.

 - What is the cost of the EATM program?

 We estimate the total cost at about $13,000 - $17,000 per year for California residents.
 Non-residents and international students pay about $5,000 more per year - (about $17,000 - $21,000 total per year).

 Most of this cost will be housing and associated expenses (rent, food, utilities, etc).

 Tuition and College fees for California residents are minimal - will be $46 per semester unit.
-So your actual College fees will only be about $1500 per year... the bulk of the estimated costs are your living expenses (rent, food, gas, utilities etc.).
+So your actual College fees for residents will only be about $1500 per year... the bulk of the estimated costs are your living expenses (rent, food, gas, utilities etc.).